project-sunbird/sunbird-quml-player/projects/quml-library/README.md

 # :diamond_shape_with_a_dot_inside: QuML-player library for Sunbird platform
-The QUML player library components are powered by Angular.
-These components are designed to be used in sunbird consumption platforms *(mobile app, web portal, offline desktop app)* to drive reusability, maintainability hence reducing the redundant development effort significantly.
+The QuML player library components are powered by Angular.
+These components are designed to be used in sunbird consumption platforms *(mobile app, web portal, offline desktop app)* to drive reusability, maintainability, hence reducing the redundant development effort significantly.

 # :bookmark_tabs: Getting Started
 For help getting started with a new Angular app, check out the [Angular CLI](https://angular.io/cli).
 If you have an Angular ≥ 9 CLI project, you could simply use our schematics to add sunbird-quml-player library to it.

-For existing apps, follow below-mentioned steps:
+For existing apps, follow the below-mentioned steps:

 ## :label: Installation
 Just run the following:
 ```red
 ng add @project-sunbird/sunbird-quml-player
 ```
 It will install sunbird-quml-player for the default application specified in your `angular.json`.
-If you have multiple projects and you want to target a specific application, you could specify the `--project` option
+If you have multiple projects, and you want to target a specific application, you could specify the `--project` option

 ```red
 ng add @project-sunbird/sunbird-quml-player --project myProject
 ```
-Shematics will create `question-cursor-implementation.service.ts`.
+Schematics will create `question-cursor-implementation.service.ts`.
 Please update the `listUrl` in it.
-For more information refer [question-cursor-implementation.service.ts](https://github.com/project-sunbird/sunbird-quml-player/blob/main/projects/quml-demo-app/src/app/question-cursor-implementation.service.ts)
+For more information, refer [question-cursor-implementation.service.ts](https://github.com/project-sunbird/sunbird-quml-player/blob/main/projects/quml-demo-app/src/app/question-cursor-implementation.service.ts)
 example: listUrl = "https://staging.sunbirded.org/api/question/v1/list";

 ### Manual installation